Global envelope tests for spatial processes: Data examples

 The patterns of saplings and large trees in Figure \ref{fig:treedata} originated from an uneven aged multi-species broadleaf nonmanaged forest in Kaluzhskie Zaseki, Russia.
-These data (all trees) were used by \citet{GrabarnikChiu2002}, who tested the compatibility of the CSR with the data (all trees) under specific alternative hypotheses.
+These data (all trees) were used by \citet{GrabarnikChiu2002}, who tested the compatibility of the CSR with the data under specific alternative hypotheses.
 Subsequently, \citet{Lieshout2010} (in the Handbook of Spatial Statistics) split the data into small and large trees, and used them to illustrate basic methods for spatial point process statistics.
 Similar to \citet{Lieshout2010}, we aimed to quantify the spatial arrangement of the small and large trees.

 In the first step, we tested the CSR for the tree patterns in Figure \ref{fig:treedata} using the rank envelope test with $T(r)=\hat{L}(r)$ (figure omitted).
 The CSR was clearly rejected for the small trees, but we were not able to reject it for the large trees at the significance level $0.05$.
-It is possible that the pattern of large trees simply contained too few trees to detect the slight regularity because the plasticity in the crowns of trees in broadleaf forests \citep{LonguetaudEtal2013, SchroterEtal2012} means that the interactions between trees is generally not as strong as that in boreal forests.
+One possible explanation is that the pattern of large trees simply contained too few trees to detect the regularity.
+Another reason why the CSR hypothesis was not rejected is of biological ground.
+This is connected with the plasticity of the crowns of trees in broadleaf forests \citep{LonguetaudEtal2013, SchroterEtal2012}.
+As a consequence, the interactions between trees in broadleaf forests are generally not as strong as those in boreal forests.

 The pattern of the small trees was clearly clustered, so we fitted a Mat{\'e}rn cluster process to this pattern.
 The estimated parameter values were $\hat{\lambda}_b=0.010$, $\hat{R}_d=3.08$ and $\hat{\mu}_d=2.09$.
-Next, we generated $s=2499$ simulations from the fitted model, and we calculated the conservative (plug-in) rank envelope and the adjusted rank envelope.
-When $k_\alpha = 5$ for $\alpha=0.05$, we obtained the adjusted critical rank $k_\alpha^* = 30$.
+Next, we generated $s=2499$ simulations from the fitted model, and we calculated the conservative (plug-in) rank envelope and the adjusted rank envelope (see Section \ref{sec:composite}).
+Whereas the unadjusted critical rank was $k_\alpha = 5$ for $\alpha=0.05$, we obtained the adjusted critical rank $k_\alpha^* = 30$.
 Both envelopes are shown in Figure \ref{fig:treedata-saplings-matclust-DG} (left).
-The data function was completely inside the adjusted rank envelope, so the Mat{\'e}rn cluster process is considered to be a suitable model for describing the spatial arrangement of saplings using this test (the scaled MAD envelope tests based on $s=2499$ gave a very similar result).
+The data function was completely inside the adjusted rank envelope, so the Mat{\'e}rn cluster process was considered to be a suitable model for describing the spatial arrangement of saplings using this test (the scaled MAD envelope tests based on $s=2499$ gave a very similar result).

 We approximated the $\alpha$-quantile from $2499$ additional $p_N$-values of rank counts based on a lower number of simulations $s_2=99$ and obtained $\alpha^* = 0.25$ and $k_\alpha^* = 35$, which gave a reasonable approximation of the adjusted rank envelope.